|Sarkari Babu: India's Obsession With the Government Jobs/Image Credit: Pxhere|

 Indian Middle Class Tryst With the Repute and Financial Security

-Social status also came into play, as they were the ones who represented the Government in real spaces.
+Social currency also came into play, as they were the ones who represented the Government in real spaces.
 They acted as the sole channel between the populace and the Colonials.
 Henceforth they commanded the authority in both public and private spaces.
 They were apparently nicknamed "Sarkar", "Babu", or "Nawabs" by many.

 Indian Education System